-The electric e-tron doesn't feel as revolutionary as the BMW i3, but it is also significantly easier to live with every day.
-There's plenty of choice in the Audi A3 range, so there should be a body style for any prospective buyer.
+The advanced e-tron model is supposed to challenge the BMW i3 but doesn't feel as revolutionary as its rival from Munich.
+However, the Audi is significantly easier to live with and considering the amount of choice in the A3 range, there should be a body style to suit every buyer.

 Our choice: A3 1.6 TDI S line

-The standard suspension from the SE model is available on the sportier Sport and S-Line models, or you can choose a sportier set-up at no extra cost - be awards that the ride firms up with this suspension, though.
-We'd choose either the 1.6-litre TDI or the clever 1.4 petrol engine for a good mix of economy and performance - the petrol model can turn off cylinders when they're not needed to save fuel.
-Go for the 1.8-litre petrol if you need speed at the expense of economy, or the 2.0 TDI for great power and efficiency at the cost of refinement.
+In terms of engine, we'd choose either the 1.6-litre TDi or 1.4-litre petrol engine for a good mix of economy and performance - the 138bhp versions of the petrol model can turn off cylinders when they're not needed to save fuel.
+Go for the 1.8-litre petrol if you need speed at the expense of economy, or the 2.0-litre TDI for great power and efficiency at the cost of refinement.

 Petrol engines are usually a lot less economical, but the Audi A3's 1.8 TFSI actually gets 50.4mpg and CO2 emissions of 130g/km - not bad considering the performance on offer.
-Plus, the clever 1.4-litre petrol features cylinder deactivation to return 54.3mpg and emit only 120g/km of CO2, making it free to tax for the first year and very cheap from there onwards.
+Plus, the clever 138bhp 1.4-litre petrol features cylinder deactivation to return 54.3mpg and emit only 120g/km of CO2, making it usefully cheap to tax.

-However, because it falls into insurance group 16, an equivalent 1 Series or Golf will be cheaper to insure.
-It's also quite a bit more expensive to buy than a Ford Focus or VW Golf, but standard equipment is excellent.
-Residual values should be good, too.
+However, an equivalent 1 Series or Golf will be cheaper to insure, as the A3 falls into insurance group 16.
+It's also quite a bit more expensive to buy than a Ford Focus or VW Golf, but standard equipment and strong residual values help to counter the higher initial outlay.